christophe-gouel/RECS/README.md

   highly recommended if difficult complementarity problems need to be solved.
 * MATLAB Optimization Toolbox.
 The solver fsolve can be used to solve both the equilibrium equations and the rational expectations equilibrium.
+* MATLAB Parallel Computing Toolbox.
+This toolbox allows many RECS programs to be run in parallel to speed-up computation.
 * [Sundials Toolbox](https://computation.llnl.gov/casc/sundials/main.html),
   which provides a compiled Newton-Krylov solver for solving the rational expectations equilibrium.